gdanov/annotate/README.md

 Types in annotate are comprised of Clojure data, and can be composed at runtime to produce more complex types (or less complex types) as needed.
 You should be able to express your data purely by composing the existing types provided by annotate.
 All types extend the [Typeable](http://roomkey.github.io/annotate/annotate.core.html#var-Typeable) protocol in [annotate.core](http://roomkey.github.io/annotate/annotate.core.html).

 Let's take a look at some basic types.
 All the built-in types can be found in [annotate.types](http://roomkey.github.io/annotate/annotate.types.html).
 The check function, which is used internally, can be found in [annotate.core](http://roomkey.github.io/annotate/annotate.core.html).
-We'll need to refer that as well for the examples.
+We'll need to refer that as well for these examples.

 ```clojure
 (use '[annotate core types])